prog4biol/pfb2023/problemsets/Python_01_problemset.md

 Python 1 Problem Set
 ==================

+Do all work in you github problemset repository.

 1. Start up the Python Interactive Interpreter.
+    - `% python3` this is how you start the interpreter on the command line
     - Print out "Hello New York"
     - Store your name in a variable
     - Print the contents of this variable.
     - QUIT the Interpreter

-2. Working with a text editor.
+3. Working with a text editor.
 Use `vi` to write a script.
 Name your script `me.py`.
 Python scripts should always have the `.py` extension.
    - `vi me.py`
    - Make sure to include `#!/usr/bin/env python3` on line 1 of your script.
 It has to be line one.
 Do not leave a blank line above.
    - Add code to print out, your name